Job-Bouwhuis/WinterRose.WinterForge/README.md

 - Optimized to handle thousands of types and objects in milliseconds.

 ### Dual-Sided Format
-- Human-readable format for clarity, debugging, and version control.
+- Human-readable format for debugging, and version control.
 - Opcode-based intermediate representation encodes object data using structured, sequential opcodes.
 - Supports direct serialization from and deserialization to the opcode format for maximum performance.
 - Unlike binary blobs, the opcode format remains readable and traceable, enabling debugging, diffing, and manual editing.